 Several of our members have or currently participate or direct AMA Sanctioned competition events held locally at Waymer Field, or in other states such as The Vintage Stunt Championships in, Arizona, is a must see to watch and meet some of the legends of stunt and their models.

 A number of our members have participated at the Brodak Fly-In at Carmichaels, Pa for the past 21 years.
-Will Davis is the current contest director having taken over after the untimely death of Allen Brickhaus, another member in 2013.
+Club Members Will Davis and Mark Weiss are the current contest directors for The Brodak Fly in and Joe Nall Control Line events .

-Other states visited have included but not limited to Kentucky, Florida, Georgia, Alabama, Virginia, Ohio, Tennessee, and of course the AMA National Flying site in Muncie, Indiana.
+Other states visited have included but not limited to Kentucky, Florida, Georgia, Alabama, Virginia, Ohio .Oklahoma , Arizona, California Tennessee, and of course the AMA National Flying site in Muncie, Indiana.